tmoreau89/cartoonize/README.md

-# pixarize
+# Cartoonize
-Streamlit based app that turns photos into Pixar-like scenes
+Streamlit based app that turns you into a lovely CGI character!
+Please read the ethics disclaimer displayed on the page.